OctopusDeploy/docs/docs/shared-content/administration/load-balancer-endpoint-info.include.md

 We typically recommend using a round-robin (or similar) approach for sharing traffic between the nodes in your cluster, as the Octopus Web Portal is stateless.

 Each node in the cluster keeps a local cache of data including user permissions.
-This cache is reloaded every time a user's permissions change.
+This cache is reloaded when a user's permissions change.

-To work around this issue, you can configure your load balancer with **session persistence**.
-This will ensure user sessions are routed to the same node.
+This means it is not necessary to enable session persistence on your load balancer.

 All package uploads are sent as a POST to the REST API endpoint `/api/[SPACE-ID]/packages/raw`.
 Because the REST API will be behind a load balancer, you'll need to configure the following on the load balancer: